-In Naruto, Flying Thunder God is an ability that comes from a creative application of sealing and summoning techniques, used by the Second Hokage Tobirama Senju and Fourth Hokage Minato Namikaze.
+In Naruto, Flying Thunder God is an ability that comes from the creative usage of sealing and summoning techniques, used by the Second Hokage Tobirama Senju and Fourth Hokage Minato Namikaze.

 Flying Thunder God involves two steps: first, preemptively placing a seal on an object or location where they intend to visit, and second, using those seals to summon themselves there.
-In practice, it looks like a true teleportation ability.
+In practice, it looks like an actual teleportation ability.

-That makes this ability unique from other abilities that only appear to teleport.
-Whereas other “teleport” abilities are really just lightning-fast movement from one point to another, Flying Thunder God is an instant disappearance from one point and appearance in another.
+That's what makes this ability unique from other abilities that only appear to teleport.
+Whereas other abilities are really just lightning-fast movements from point A to B, Flying Thunder God is an instant disappearance from one spot and appearance elsewhere.

-In D.Gray-man, Miranda Lotto owns the Innocence that affects the flow and continuity of time.
-With her Innocence, she can revert damages inflicted and prevent attacks by using a sort of shield (no attacks can enter the space-time field protected by her Innocence).
+In D.Gray-man, Miranda Lotto owns the Time Innocence that affects the flow and continuity of time.
+With her Innocence, she can revert damage inflicted and prevent attacks by using a sort of shield: no attacks can enter the space-time field protected by her Innocence.